 Research suggested that abnormally high levels of predation led to dramatic declines at some colonies in just a single year, and showed that colony-specific survival rates were spatially correlated (similar at closer locations) indicating that declines may have been caused by localized predation events.
 But predation is a natural and ongoing process the marmots have always been exposed to – so what changed?

 Vancouver Island marmots were never plentiful enough to be the sole prey species for a predator population due to the scarcity of their habitat.
 Instead, marmots functioned as secondary prey species, and were killed opportunistically while predators hunted more plentiful species such as elk, deer or rabbit.
-But the impacts of an “unbalanced” predator-prey relationship may have been enough to drive this uniquely Canadian species to the brink of extinction.
+But the impacts of an “unbalanced” predator-prey relationship and the network structure of marmot colonies may have been enough to drive this uniquely Canadian species to the brink of extinction.

 Radiotelemetry will help us to answer some of our remaining questions.
 Marmots in the wild have radiotelemetry transmitters which send out pulses that our crew can detect using special equipment.
 The strength of the pulse helps us to track a specific location, and the speed of the pulse tells our crew whether the marmot is alive, dead, or hibernating.
 When a marmot has died, we retrieve its transmitter, and clues around the transmitter help us to determine its “cause of death”.